Our Friends, the Hayseeds: Production

 The movie was inspired by the success of Bert Bailey's stage adaptation of Steele Rudd's Dad and Dave stories, On Our Selection and Philip Lytton's play The Waybacks.
 Smith had worked with Bailey and Edmund Duggan on the initial production of Selection.

+Smith was a theatrical manager touring Adelaide with some shows.
+He was losing money and decided to pivote to filmmaking.
+According to Everyones "tt was hot —as only it can be in Adelaide —and on a Sabbath that Beau Smith with a little debit balance against him in his theatrical ventures —drove out to Paradise with a team of actors —there to commence the first of the “Hayseeds” series which was finally to lure him from the stage to the screen."

 Shooting took place on location in South Australia in Campbelltown and Norwood.
 Many of the cast had appeared in Beaumont Smith's theatrical productions of While the Billy Boils (which he filmed in 1921) and Seven Little Australians.

 While shooting the bushfire scene off the side of a hill at Campbelltown, the fire got out of control and momentarily trapped the actors.
 According to contemporary press reports, "they came out of that fire black as coal heavers, almost blind with smoke, and singed badly.
 Their faces were a study of horror and fear, and that heartless photographer turned the handle all the time.
 But he got a most realistic picture."

+Filming finished on Thursday 1 February 1917 and the film was previewed for local cinema owners in Adelaide the following morning.

 Reception

-The movie's local appeal was heavily advertised to South Australian audiences in publicity.
+The film was previewed in Sydney on 28 February 1917.

+It was commercially released in Sydney in March, then rolled out throughout the rest of Australia over 1917.

+Critical

 The Adelaide Mail said of the film that "the tone was pleasing, and made an undeniably good impression on those who witnessed it... the film is splendidly put together.
 It contains but little plot, most of the scenes presenting incidents of everyday life.
 Some of the scenes, however, are a little drawn-out, particularly the fight between the Hayseed and Duggan families."

+The Adelaide Register called it "a clever study".

+The Adelaide Journal wrote "it gives a remarkably vivid conception of a settler's hardships and vicissitudes.
+Many of the scenes are familiar, but they have been connected by Mr. Beaumont Smith in a telling manner, and he has woven an interesting story around the incidents of backblocks life."

+The Adelaide Advertiser wrote "As Dad Hayseed Mr. Roy Redgrave is beyond criticism.
+He is the cocky farmer of the comedy stage, even to the gait and his indifference to appearances."